harshgadodia/harshgadodia/quotes.md

 - "Train employees well enough they could get another job, but treat them well enough so they never want to" (Kevin Kelly)

 - "You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it" (Kevin Kelly)

-- "If your goal does not have a schedule, it is a dream."
-(Kevin Kelly)